 Selena Gomez went sleek and simple for this awards show, and while I can't get that excited about it, I do think she looks great.
 The real beauty here is the eye makeup: a dramatic black wing that extends from both the top and bottom lids, with some dark grey shadow adding dimension to the outer crease.

 With such an artistic eye, you want quite natural brows, as Selena has here—I think filling them in too much would steal the attention and make the look a little harsh.
 Same goes for the nude lips.
 She completed the look with a centre-parted, low ponytail.
 Très grown-up.

-So Shailene is basically wearing NO makeup here.
-Or what looks like no makeup, at least.
-You know me, I'm all for no-makeup makeup looks—like that Rosamund Pike moment from last year that I still think about—but I don't know if this is working that well for Shai.
-I'm a bit torn.
-On the one hand, it's nice to see the confidence to rock a bare face in a sea of trying-too-hard Hollywood starlets.
+So Shailene is wearing a no-makeup makeup look here.
+This reminds me of that Rosamund Pike moment that I still think about!
+It's always nice to see someone with confidence to rock a bare face in a sea of trying-too-hard Hollywood starlets.
 I applaud that.
 And her skin does look nice here.

-On the other hand, this is a little too bare when you consider the short hair as well.
-Short hair requires some more effort... even earrings would've helped.
-This kinda looks like she just got out of the shower, combed her hair into place, and showed up.
-I'm imagining this with a super-bold, precision-application red lipstick.
+On the other hand, I'm imagining this with a super-bold, precision-application red lipstick.
 Wouldn't that be a wicked contrast with everything else low-key?

 I love how Jordin is the happiest person on this red carpet.
 She gets major points right off the bat for geniunely looking like she's having fun and glad to be there.
 I also like this hairstyle better than the last time we saw her, at the Billboard Music Awards, with cornrows.
 It's hard to tell from this front-on pic, but she's wearing a great big, voluminous, curly ponytail.
 Amazing!